marcelus20/create-pass/README.md

 create-pass is a shell script program that utilises python to generate secure passwords by printing them in the terminal.

+## Use case

+This program is not a password manager, it won't store passwords anywhere in your computer.
+It is to be solely used to suggest secure passwords when you are creating a new account somewhere or wants to update an existing one but don't want to to type random keys in the keyboard.
+It wil still be your responsibility to keep it safe.
+The use case has a very narrow scope
+ - User wants to create a new password at a website, but doesn't have an idea which one it will be.
+ - User will open terminal, invoke the program, pass the parameters and a password suggestion will show
+ - User will pick that password or generate a new one if they wish.
+ - User will copy to clipboard, paste the new password in the website and take note of that password or leave for the browser to securely store it.
+ - User will close the program.

 ## Installation

  - Don't clone this repository to install program, instead follow the steps below.